Edith Ballinger Price: Career

 Price's back list includes her first novel Blue Magic (1919), the Bottle Man (1920), Silver Shoal Light, The Happy Venture (1920), and My Lady Lee (1925).
 She also collaborated with other authors, including Margaret C. Getchell for the 1916 book Cloudbird, the dream-like adventures of a small girl named Dorothy Ann and the animals she meets.
 For the book, Price's design and illustration appeared in conventional spots at the beginning and end of chapters, as well as in more unexpected places where, depending on the content, small silhouettes of bears, roosters, herons, turtles and other creatures jumped into small spaces within the text itself.

 Two years later, Price published Blue Magic, first in serialized form for St. Nicholas Magazine in 1918, then the following year for The Century Company.
-The playful plot tells the story of seven-year-old Fen, an invalid traveling with his family in Egypt and Italy, but prevented by poor health from leaving their yacht.
-He is befriended by an old family connection who, to amuse him, pretends to be a blue djinn named Siddereticus.
+She liked illustrating but was seldom given the opportunity to work on the drawings related to her own works.
+"She taught artistic autonomy at the school of the Art Association of Newport, of which she was a council member for twenty-eight years."
+In 1962 Price moved to Virginia Beach, Virginia, where she worked at A.R.E.
+Press, a publisher of the works of psychic Edgar Cayce."